Byron/gitoxide/cargo-features.md

 The _client_ portion of transport can be blocking or async.
 If none is selected, it will be missing entirely.

 - _mutually exclusive_
+    - Specifying both causes a compile error, preventing the use of `--all-features`.
     - **blocking-client**
       - If set, blocking implementations of the typical git transports become available in `crate::client`
       - **http-client-curl**